 When we think about health, we think about the person as a whole.
 We are making strides every day to ensure that boys with ALD have the best chance at a healthy life through newborn screening; but it is so important to us that mental health is a part of that goal.
-Just as our Parents Guide to ALD has provided a road map for monitoring and treatment, we are hopeful that this page will help our families cope with the mental impact of this diagnosis.
+Just as our Parents Guide to ALD has provided a road map for monitoring and treatment, we are hopeful that this resource will help our families cope with the mental impact of this diagnosis.

 Coping with a Newborn Screening DiagnosisIf your child was diagnosed via newborn screening, or if your child was diagnosed because of a family member's newborn screening, please join us here.